sanjayjonckheere/iN_iS_Tee_One/README.md

 <img width="780" alt="styleBank" src="https://user-images.githubusercontent.com/72076380/111777100-bce6eb00-88aa-11eb-9719-8a1fd3352655.png">

 So a feature map is the output of 1 filter applied to the previous layer.
 A given filter is drawn across the entire previous layer, moved 1 pixel at a time.
-Each position results in an activation of the neuron and the output is collected in the feature map
+Each position results in an activation of the neuron and the output is collected in the feature map.